4rr0wx/useful-code-snippets/Latex/Latex-Basics.md

-Absolutely!
-Here's the Markdown version of the LaTeX basics:

 # LaTeX Basics

 LaTeX is a typesetting system commonly used for academic and technical documents.
 It uses markup language to format documents.